tomgeorge/eca/docs/protocol.md

      * The chat session identifier.
 If not provided, a new chat session will be created.
      */
     chatId?: string;

     /**
+     * This message unique identifier used to match with next async messages.
+     */
+    requestId: string;

+    /**
      * The message from the user in native language